 There’s something rather classy about a Mercedes-Benz estate car, isn’t there?
 And if you want a premium badge and lots of space you can’t do much better than the E-Class.
 With plenty of space in the back seats and one of the largest boots on sale today, it’s about as practical as estate cars come.

 The E-Class’s engines all have mild hybrid assistance (apart from the two plug-in ones) and it’s the diesels we recommend, which can offer in excess of 60mpg if driven carefully.
 Combined with a huge fuel tank, this is a car that can cross continents before breakfast.
-Just make sure you get on with its tech-heavy dashboard.
+Just make sure you can cope with its tech-heavy dashboard before you buy.

 Premium seven-seater SUV has a lot to like